purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/layouts.md

 <script src="/static/@index_js.name" type="text/javascript" async></script>
 ```

-This will incude our styles and any javascript.
+This will include our styles and any JavaScript.

 ## Call the Layout